Kakifrucht/HalfminerSystem/README.md

   - /hmsapi
     - Small features for script integration
       - Show titles
+      - Check if player has room in inv
       - Remove head in casino
       - Remove case in casino
       - Set script vars accordingly